StarZ3r0/awesome-links/README.md

 * [A Practical Guide to SVGs on the web](https://svgontheweb.com/)
 * [Everything You Need To Know About SVG](https://css-tricks.com/lodge/svg/)
 * [Building Better Interfaces with SVG](http://slides.com/sarasoueidan/building-better-interfaces-with-svg#/)
+* [ZorroSVG](http://quasimondo.com/ZorroSVG/) - The transparency of PNGs for the file size of JPEGs
 * [SVG tananyag](http://svg.elte.hu/) `HU`

 ### Bootstrap